vvgelder/turret/README.md

 # turret

 Turret is a cli tool to store the ansible inventory in mongodb instead of flat files.
-It plugs right into ansible as dynamic inventory, see [Dynamic Inventory][ansdyn] and [Developing Dynamic Inventory Sources].
+It plugs right into ansible as dynamic inventory, see [Dynamic Inventory][ansdyn] and [Developing Dynamic Inventory Sources][ansdyndev].

 ### Install